memoiry/8-puzzle-benchmark/README.md

 |A* with misplaced heuristic|`0.68s`|1537|✔️|
 |A* with misplaced heuristic|`0.09s`|209|✔️|

+### Conclusion
 It can be seen that A* with manhattan distance has the best performance, which only needs 0.09s and has a 209 queue size.

-IDDFS has a better Queue size computing time reduction compared to BFS
+IDDFS has a better Queue size computing time reduction compared to BFS.